datomatic/prisma-laravel-generator/packages/generator/README.md

 You should never touch the models in your `./app/Models/Prisma` folder!
 Those files are recreated at every generation and any manual change will be lost.
 If you need to add some methods, properties, etc., change the model in your `./app/Models`, which will not be edited ever again by `prisma-laravel-generator`.

+When you delete a model from your schema, the related Prisma model in `./app/Models/Prisma` will be deleted, but not the main model in `./app/Models`, which needs to be removed manually.
+This behaviour is intentional, since the model can contain custom code.

 Differently, enums are **not** generated as "abstract", since in PHP there is no abstraction in enums and there is no inheritance either.
 Even if they don't have `Prisma*` prefix in their names, you should not make changes to the enums, since they're going to be re-generated entirely.

 The folders in which the models are created, and how to manipulate the generated model, is further explained in the [Schema Configuration](#schema-configuration) section.